 Marketing is, in a lot of ways, a form of applied psychology.
 There are lots of factors that go into a customer’s purchasing decisions.
 As a small business owner, you can use marketing to guide those decisions in your direction.
-In this post, we’re going to look at some successful examples of applied marketing that you can utiliz to grow your small business.
+In this post, we’re going to look at some successful examples of applied marketing that you can utilize to grow your small business.

 The Gruen Effect and its Origins